 The upfront costs for a saltwater pool are certainly higher than for a similar traditional chlorine pool.
-The salt cell generator alone can cost between $1000-$2500 to install.
+The salt cell generator alone can cost between $1000 and $2500 to install.

-Chemicals aren’t the only cost though as saltwater pools require a lot more electricity they are much more complex than chlorine pools.
+Chemicals aren’t the only cost, though, as saltwater pools require more electricity and are much more complex than chlorine pools.
 This is where it can become expensive if you need to seek professional help.

 Can you use pool shock in a saltwater pool?

 Yes, it is perfectly okay to use pool shock in saltwater pools.
 Although the system has a ‘super chlorinate’ option, there is nothing wrong with adding a little pool shock to clean up cloudy water.
 Using this product will not affect the pool in any way, either.